 Vrana Lakes Nature Park stretches over a vast area of around 57 km² and sits just 5 minutes’ drive from the beach resort village of Pakoštane.
-You can enter the park from either place.
-In fact, there are three entrances to the lakes, they are, Crkvine, Kamenjak, or Prosika harbor.
+You can enter the park from either one of the three entrances to the lakes, which are Crkvine, Kamenjak, or Prosika harbor.

 The most ideal way to reach the lake no matter which entrance you choose is to come by car or pre-arrange transport or tour.
 Once here, you have an abundance of things to keep you busy.